AllenHark Relay — Client Integration Guide

 AllenHark Relay is an ultra-low-latency Solana transaction relay designed for traders, market makers, and automated systems requiring sub-millisecond dispatch.

-Your client submits a pre-signed Solana transaction to AllenHark Relay, and we immediately deliver it using a highly optimized, leader-aware pipeline engineered for speed.
+Your client submits a pre-signed Solana transaction to AllenHark Relay, and we immediately deliver it using a highly optimized, leader-aware pipeline engineered for speed — with stake-weighted priority delivery for maximum transaction inclusion rates.

 Submission Modes